Introduction

 Concise Yet Precise Language

-Magic Hour's AI Image Editor has strong natural language understanding.
 Use concise, well-structured prompts rather than overly ornate or repetitive descriptions.

-Better approach: "Change the background from busy office to a professional blurred cityscape with sunset lighting" is more effective than "Replace the complicated and cluttered background with a beautiful blurred city skyline that has nice sunset colors and lighting that matches the subject."
+Instead of: "Replace the complicated and cluttered background with a beautiful blurred city skyline that has nice sunset colors and lighting that matches the subject."

 Contextual Details for Better Blending